 A key management tool we use when evaluating performance and growth of our properties is a comparison of Same Site communities.
-Same Site communities consist of properties owned and operated for the same period in both years for the three months ended March 31, 2011 and 2010.
-Our Same Site portfolio is equal to our total portfolio for the three months ended March 31, 2011 and 2010.
+Same Site communities consist of properties owned and operated for the same period in both years for the three months ended June 30, 2011 and 2010.
 The Same Site data may change from time-to-time depending on acquisitions, dispositions, management discretion, significant transactions, or unique situations.